 The kids of today have taken to using ropes to swing of the trees into the water.
 The Blue Pools is like a bay of sorts.
 There is a semi-circle of sand and rocks that ring the water with a tiny creek flowing to the side as the hills rise directly up creating a gorge

-Insiders Tip: On the road between the Quarries and the Blue Pools is another swimming spot.
+On the road between the Quarries and the Blue Pools is another swimming spot.
 It is virtually unknown to many.
-There is no facilities, there is no car park.
+There are no facilities and no car park.

 Looking for something to do this weekend?
 If the weather is hot get in the car and visit these two great Gippsland Freshwater swimming spots.

 We hope this article from us here at Travels in Gippsland has you inspired to visit swimming spots in Briagolong.
 For more amazing ideas on where to holiday in Gippsland click through to our Free Camping in Gippsland page for more places to visit or our Gippsland BBQ areas if your travels in Gippsland are short.